dictionaries

 with self.assertRaises(TypeError):

-and the terminal shows passing tests.
-I cannot use a dictionary, set or a list as a dictionary key
+the test passes.
+I cannot use a dictionary, set or list as a key in a dictionary they are not hashable

 red: make it fail